 Class Hrs.
-78
+78 & Vocational Relationships

-This course consists of studies to aid the student to understand herself and her relationship with other people, especially patients and fellow workers.
-It presents the picture of her personal health in relationship to herself and the health of the community.
-This section also touches on nursing, past, present and future and its legal aspects.
-Prerequisite: Registration in the Practical Nurse program:
+isists of studies to aid the student to understand herself and her h other people, especially patients and fellow workers.
+It presents her personal health in relationship to herself and the health of the his section also touches on nursing, past, present and future and ts.
+Prerequisite: Registration in the Practical Nurse program;